 The resolution of the thumbnail defaults to 150 pixels.
-We can move the slider to as high as 300 but can type in values up to 500.
-Higher resolutions may look crisper and have more detail but could slow down performance.
+We can move the slider to as high as 300 pixels but can type in values up to 500.
+Higher resolutions may look crisper and have more detail but may slow down performance.

 The background setting is for when a node outputs transparency.
-It can be set to display the standard checkerboard pattern or a specific solid color of our choice.
-If we choose a checkerboard pattern, we can choose custom colors for it.
+It can be set to display the standard checkerboard transparency pattern or a specific solid color of our choice.
+If we choose a checkerboard pattern, we can select custom colors for it.

-To learn more about transparent materials, I have a full article on them.
+To learn more, I have a full article about transparent materials in Blender.

 Show Help Messages

 We can turn on and off help messages, but I honestly don’t know where these help messages appear.

 Enable Debug Output